carmenkilbourne/Kilbourne-Carmen/README.md

 ## Decisions made
 I choose to put my subscription in a list instead of other structures like a dictionary or a class because its a structure that i find easy to iterate over and its good when there's a small amount of data.
 ## 🏁 Running the Project
 For running this project you need to have installed phyton.
+I recommend the use of the cmd not the powershell.
 To install dependencies
 ```
 pip install -r requirements.txt
 ```
 ```
-flask run # For Flask
+python.exe main.py
 ```
 to run tests use this command:
  ```